WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great !
 - Kunal is a great man.
-- He explains everthing in a very simple way.
+- He explains everything in a very simple way.
-- He achieved great things in a very small age.
+- He achieved great things at a very small age.
-- He is an inspiration for me.
+- He is an inspiration to me.